asahi417/asahi417.github.io/_projects/wikiart_face.md

 In this project, I introduce two art image datasets [WikiART Face & WikiART General](https://github.com/asahi417/wikiart-image-dataset).
 All the original artwork images are taken from [WikiART](https://www.wikiart.org/), an online visual art encyclopedia, with [wikiart-crawler](https://github.com/asahi417/wikiart-image-dataset#wikiart-crawler), a python-library also developed within this project.
+For further information including the link to each dataset and basic usage, see the official project's [github repository](https://github.com/asahi417/wikiart-image-dataset).

 ### WikiART Face